 Font and Colors

-The emblem depicts a baseball with two characteristic stitches in the form of a fir tree and a skyline with towering skyscrapers.
+The emblem depicts a baseball with two characteristic stitches: a fir tree and a skyline with towering skyscrapers.
 These are key buildings in New York.
-They speak of its grandeur and emphasize the enormous importance of the sports team for all residents of the city.
-At George Weiss’s request and Ray Gatto’s proposal, the logo was designed by Lon Keller from Spencer Marketing Services.
+They speak of its grandeur and emphasize the enormous importance of the sports team for all city residents.
+At George Weiss’s request and Ray Gatto’s proposal, Lon Keller from Spencer Marketing Services designed the logo.

 He used the most important objects from the boroughs of New York and depicted a bridge against their backdrop, which, according to the plan, unites all values into a whole.
 Above it, he placed the word “Mets” with a white frame – the name of the baseball club.
 It’s a symbol of the city’s unity.